git-merge-workshops/simplify-signing-with-ssh/exercises/04-sign-verify-tags.md

   <a href="05-sign-past-commits-tags.md">Signing past commits and tags</a>
 </p>

+One aspect of signing tags that might be new for participants is the notion of [**lightweight** and **annotated** tags][git-tags]:

+> A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
+>
+> Annotated tags, however, are stored as full objects in the Git database.
+They’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
+It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.

 ## Outcomes

 > In this exercise, the process for signing and verifying tags is covered including: